 How do you register a study on ClinicalTrials.gov?

 Record registration on clinicalTrials.gov is a process that starts when the RP creates a new record.
 The PI and any member/s of the research team who the PI designates can be given access to the record by the PRS Administrator who will make them ‘new users’ on the appropriate PRS CTgov database.
-Each user will be assigned a username by the PRS Administrator and they will receive an email from ClinicalTrials.gov with instructions on how to create a password.
-The RP/user who is also the record owner then goes to register.clinicaltrials.gov and enters the Organization name/home institution [BostonMC or BostonU] and selects the record so they can create the registration record and as required or when needed make edits/updates to information in the record.
+Each user will be assigned a username by the PRS Administrator and they will receive an email from ClinicalTrials.gov with instructions on how to reset their password assigned by ClinicalTrials.gov.
+To access the record, the user goes to register.clinicaltrials.gov and enters the Organization name/home institution [BostonMC or BostonU] and selects the record so they can create the registration record and as required or when needed make edits/updates to information in the record.
 There are many tools and tips in ClinicalTrials.gov to help the RP or delegated research team member create the registration record.
 In addition, at the top of each section within the protocol section there are links to ‘Definitions’ and ‘Help’ which provide guidance as to which options to select and how to complete each section.
-You can always contact your PRS Administrator who can provide guidance and answer questions.
+The PRS Administrator will also provide guidance and answer questions.

-Once complete, reviewed, and approved by the PRS Administrator, the record is released for ClinicalTrials.gov PRS review.
+Once complete, reviewed, and approved by the PRS Administrator, the registration record is released for ClinicalTrials.gov PRS review.
 A ClinicalTrials.gov staff member will then review the study record and focus on apparent validity, meaningful entries, logic and internal consistency, and formatting.
 The RP may be asked to clarify items or make corrections to the record before publication on ClinicalTrials.gov.
 Ensuring that the record is consistent with the ClinicalTrials.gov Protocol Review Criteria before releasing it will expedite publication on ClinicalTrials.gov.
 Once review staff accept it for publication, the record, including its NCT Number, will be available on ClinicalTrials.gov within 2–5 business days.

 How do you report results on ClinicalTrials.gov?

-Reporting results on ClinicalTrials.gov is an important and time-consuming process that should start months before the 12-month window after the actual primary completion date when results are expected.
+Reporting results on ClinicalTrials.gov is an important and time-consuming process that should start months before the 10-month window after the actual primary completion date when results are expected.
 There are many tools to assist this process on ClinicalTrials.gov including templates and videos for each section, and the PRS Administrator can be very helpful during this process.
 In addition, at the time of results posting, a detailed IRB-approved protocol and a detailed statistical plan [which can be part of the protocol] must be posted in the Documents section of the record.
 A blank IRB-approved copy of the consent form can also be posted in the Document section and it must be posted if required by 45 SFR 46.116(h) as described below.

 How to post a consent form on ClinicalTrials.gov and comply with 45 CFR 46.116(h)?

 One of the revisions of the 2018 Common Rule that became effective on January 21, 2019 [45 CFR 46.116(h)] specifies that a consent form must be posted on a federal website for all clinical trials who receive specific federal funding* and are either (a) approved by an IRB on or after January 21, 2019 or (b) approved earlier but transitioned to Revised Common Rule requirements earlier than 61 days after the last study visit.
 The requirement states that:

 - an unsigned copy of one IRB-approved consent form that has been used in enrolling participants in a clinical trial conducted or supported by a Common Rule department/agency*